 Most of the buses are used Bluebird school buses; not very comfortable, not air-conditioned, and not well equipped to handle luggage, but they are cheap!
 Air-conditioned buses are used on some Express runs.
 Buses operate on Sundays and public holidays, sometimes on a less frequent schedule.

 When boarding a bus at a terminal, just get on and find a seat.
 Buses tend to be crowded, so try to get to the terminal well before the departure time to be assured of a seat.
 Luggage can be stored in overhead racks, or at the back of the bus, or wherever the conductor says.
 Always keep an eye on your luggage because passengers often use the rear emergency door as an entrance or exit.
-I like to keep my luggage within arms reach if possible.
-Once the bus gets going, a conductor will collect the fares.
+I like to keep my luggage within reach if possible.
+Once the bus gets going, a conductor will collect the fares (no fare for children under the age of two years).
 If you’re on a Regular bus and want to get off, move to the front of the bus and tell the driver or conductor where you want to get off.

 If you’re waiting on the side of a road and want an approaching bus to stop, wave an arm up and down (the bus will not stop if it’s an Express, it’s full or the driver doesn’t feel like stopping).
 After taking a seat, the conductor will collect the fare.